Shilpa-Kancharla/machine-learning-tutorials/Classification/README.md

 - For simplicity, suppose y in {0,1}: a two-class classification problem.
 - Instead logistic regression assume a parametric model.
 - If this assumption holds, logistic regression, is a good model-based alternative to Bayes classifier.

+## Breast Cancer Subtypes Example

+In the past 10 years, global gene expression analyses have identified at least 4 subtypes of breast cancer:

+1. Luminal A
+2. Luminal B
+3. Her2-enriched
+4. Basal-like

+Subgroups differ with respect to risk factors, incidence, baseline prognoses, response to therapies.
+Want to able to determine the subytpe for a new patient with breast cancer.
+Controversy over the best classifier for this task:

+- PAM50 classifier involves 50 genes.
+- More recent proposal involving three genes.

+Moving taret: nobody knows the "true" subtype.

+Citation: Prat et al., Breast Cancer Res Treat, 2012